-During the summer in Switzerland, it was amazing to see fresh and natural products everywhere I looked.
+During my summer in Switzerland, it was amazing to see fresh and natural products everywhere I looked.
 On the one hand, the conversion of ingredients into tasty and mouth-watering concoctions was astounding, but it was the simplicity with which the raw materials were often used that caught my fancy.

-Rösti – Shredded potatoes, pan-fried into a “disc” – almost like a flying saucer – crowned with additions like cheese, bacon, veggies, meats, and then finally topped with a nice fried egg (runny yolk of course).
+Shredded potatoes, pan-fried into a “disc” – almost like a flying saucer – crowned with additions like cheese, bacon, veggies, meats, and then finally topped with a nice fried egg (runny yolk of course).

-There’s something generically exciting and yummy about dipping food in melted cheese, and it’s no surprise that Switzerland and Fondue are synonymous around the world.
+There’s something generically exciting and yummy about dipping food in melted cheese, and it’s no surprise that Switzerland and fondue are synonymous around the world.

-A word of precaution though, you might want to avoid plain cold water or drinks up to around 2 hours after eating fondue.
+A word of caution, though, you might want to avoid plain cold water or drinks up to around 2 hours after eating fondue.
 Bubbly drinks (cold) or warm drinks are advisable as it allows the cheese to digest better and stops it from solidifying quickly.

-Raclette – Who doesn’t like gooey melted cheese?
+Who doesn’t like gooey melted cheese?

-Wait what?
+Wait!
+What?
 You don’t?

 Well then, I don’t know and/or like you anymore.
 Kapeesh!